Nat Bhairav

 Nat Bhairav (or also written as Nut Bhairav) (Hindi: नट भैरव) is a Hindustani classical heptatonic (Sampurna) raga of Bhairav Thaat.
 Traditionally it is a morning raga.
 It is one of the most important ragas of the Bhairav anga.

 This raga is not be confused with the Natabhairavi, the 20th Melakarta of Carnatic Music.
 Sarasangi, which is the 27th Melakarta in Carnatic music, has the same scale as the Nat Bhairav in Hindustani music.
 In Western theory it is called the harmonic major scale.

 Theory

 Writing about the musical theory of Hindustani music is fraught with complications.
 Firstly, there have been no set, formal methods of written notation.
-Secondly, Hindustani music is an aural tradition, and therefore writing is not an essential part of learning.
+Secondly, Hindustani music is an oral tradition, and therefore writing is not an essential part of learning.
 However, Nat Bhairav is a morning raga.
 The raga reflects the mood of slight pathos with heroic exuberance.